Pride & Prejudice

 Movie Recommendation

-- Sense and Sensibility1995-12-13The Dashwood sisters, sensible Elinor and passionate Marianne, whose chances at marriage seem doomed by their family's sudden loss of fortune.
-When Henry Dashwood dies unexpectedly, his estate must pass on by law to his son from his first marriage, John and wife Fanny.
-But these circumstances leave Mr. Dashwood's current wife, and daughters Elinor, Marianne and Margaret, without a home and with barely enough money to live on.
+Sense and Sensibility1995-12-13The Dashwood sisters, sensible Elinor and passionate Marianne, learn that their prospects of marriage seem doomed by their family's sudden loss of fortune.
+After Henry Dashwood dies unexpectedly, his estate must pass on by law to his son.
+These circumstances leave Mr. Dashwood's wife and daughters without a home and with barely enough money to live on.
 As Elinor and Marianne struggle to find romantic fulfillment in a society obsessed with financial and social status, they must learn to mix sense with sensibility in their dealings with both money and men.More...

-- Begin Again2014-07-03Gretta, a budding songwriter, finds herself alone after her boyfriend Dave ditches her.
+Begin Again2014-06-27Gretta, a budding songwriter, finds herself alone after her boyfriend Dave ditches her.
 Her life gains purpose when Dan, a record label executive, notices her talent.More...

 Similar Movies